dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Religion is scalable cult

++ “Religion is like a blind man looking in a black room for a black cat that isn't there, and finding it.” ― Anonymous

 + Complexity Sells better but Simplicity works better

 + "Every victory is only the price of admission to a more difficult problem" ― Henry Kissinger